 registration of legal entities

 The legal basis for our appeal is the provisions of the current Russian legislation.
-In accordance with the Civil Code of the Russian Federation (Article 50, clause 3), the Federal Law "On Non-Profit Organizations" (Article 2, Clause 3), legal entities that are non-profit organizations can be created in the form of consumer cooperatives, public or religious organizations (associations ) financed by the owner of institutions, charitable and other foundations , as well as in other forms, provided by law.
+In accordance with the Civil Code of the Russian Federation (Article 50, paragraph 3), the Federal Law “On Non-Profit Organizations” (Article 2, paragraph 3), legal entities that are non-profit organizations can be created in the form of consumer cooperatives, public or religious organizations (associations) ), owner-financed institutions, charities and other foundations , as well as in other forms, provided by law.

-Such another form non-profit organization "community", provides for the Federal Law of January 1, 2001 “On the General Principles for Organizing Communities of Indigenous Peoples of the North, Siberia and the Far East of the Russian Federation”, Article 5 of which states that “the activities of the communities are of a non-commercial nature”.
+like this another form non-profit organization – "community", provides for the Federal Law of January 1, 2001 “On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation,” Article 5 of which states that “the activities of communities are non-commercial in nature.”

-Hence, communities indigenous peoples are special form non-profit organization under federal law.
+Hence, communities indigenous peoples are special form non-profit organization provided for by federal law.

 Sincerely,

-The concept of the enterprise, its features.
-Modern organizational forms of business entities.
+The concept of an enterprise, its characteristics.
+Modern organizational forms of economic entities.
 Communities of indigenous peoples of Russia.
 The procedure for opening non-profit organizations.
-The procedure for terminating the community of indigenous peoples.
+The procedure for terminating a community of indigenous peoples.

 Send your good work in the knowledge base is simple.
 Use the form below